How to Escape the Owner´s Trap

 When we start our business, we want the freedom to run things our way.
 To decide what we do, when we do it, and how.
-But over time, as your business grows, you may fall into the “owner’s trap” and here’s how it happens:
+But as your business grows, you may fall into the “owner’s trap,” and here’s how it happens:

-In the beginning, you have lots of energy (and lots on the line) so you do most of the selling.
-But that’s ok because you enjoy the sales – you like your clients and they like you.
-In fact, they like you so much, lots of times they ask if you can do additional things for them and you say yes because you want to keep them happy.
+You have lots of energy (and lots on the line) in the beginning, so you do most of the selling.
+But that’s ok because you enjoy the sales – you like your clients, and they like you.
+In fact, they like you so much, they often ask if you can do extra things for them, and you say “yes” because you want to keep them happy.
 And besides – revenue is revenue!

-Then when your employees interact with your clients, they’re not as confident as you are, and consequently your client doesn’t feel as secure with them.
-The client doesn’t think your team completely understands them, so they want to talk to YOU – the owner.
+Then when your employees interact with your clients, they’re less confident than you, and your client doesn’t feel as secure with them.
+So the client wants to talk to YOU – the owner.
 Especially when things go wrong.
-You can’t extract yourself from the day-to-day, which is what you need to do in order to think about strategy.
+This makes it hard to extract yourself from the day-to-day, which you need to do to think about strategy.

-If this sounds familiar, there is nothing wrong with you.
+If this sounds familiar, there’s nothing wrong with you.
 Entrepreneurs are high achievers by nature.
-We’re wired to do whatever it takes to succeed.
-The same traits which help us succeed also lead us to believe there’s something else we should be doing.
-Then we overpromise – and we overwork.
+We’re wired to do what it takes to succeed.
+But this same trait also leads us to believe there’s always something else we should be doing.
+Then we overpromise and overwork.

 We forget the purpose of owning a business is not for us to do everything.
-The primary purpose of owning a business is to add value to the world and create an asset that works for us.
-But when we are in the “owner’s trap” what we really have is a job.
+It’s to add value to the world and create an asset that works for us.
+But when we are in the “owner’s trap,” what we really have is a job.
 And the worst kind of job, because we can’t leave it.

 How do you know if you’re in the “owner’s trap?”

-- Your vacations: If you spend your vacations connected to you business by your phone, it’s time to break that habit.
+- Your vacations: If you spend your vacations connected to your business by phone, it’s time to break that habit.
 Begin to build systems and solutions that can run without you.

 - Your customers: Do you know most customers by first name?
-This is usually a sign that the reason the customer buys is because our personal relationship with them, rather than our company’s solutions.
+This could be a sign that the customer buys because of your personal relationship with them, rather than your company’s solutions.
 Since we can’t clone ourselves, this is part of the trap.
-Create a plan to replace yourself by hiring a sales team, and have a trusted employee shadow you when you meet customers so over time your customers get used to dealing with someone else.
+Create a plan to replace yourself by hiring a sales team, and have a trusted employee shadow you when you meet customers, so over time, your customers get used to dealing with someone else.

-- Your emails: Employees, clients, and suppliers including you as a cc on lots of emails is a signal that they want your approval or involvement.
-It can become completely overwhelming.
-Start by asking your employees to stop including you in the cc line.
-If they really need your input, ask them to add you to the “to” line – and specify what they need.
+- Your emails: Employees, clients, and suppliers frequently CC you on emails signaling they want your approval or involvement.
+It can become overwhelming.
+Start by asking your employees to stop including you.
+If they need your input, ask them to add you to the “to” line – and specify what they need.

-- Your sales: Your business doesn’t have a robust sales pipeline and a process for prospects that a sales team can manage so when you’re away, new business dries up.
-Begin to streamline and standardize what you offer, then hire sales people to sell your solutions.
-If you can’t teach a good salesperson how to sell your solutions, then chances are they are too complex or customized which means it will be difficult to scale, keeping you stuck in the owner’s trap.
+- Your sales: Your business doesn’t have a robust sales pipeline or a process for prospects that a sales team can manage, so when you’re away, new business dries up.
+Begin to streamline and standardize what you offer, then hire salespeople to sell your solutions.
+If you can’t teach a good salesperson how to sell your solutions, then chances are the solutions are too complex or customized and will be difficult to scale, keeping you stuck in the owner’s trap.

-There’s another important aspect of the owner’s trap: we work so hard that sometimes we resent our business.
-When this happens we can slip into the habit of treating our business like an ATM instead of an asset.
-We take money out to fund our lifestyle thinking we deserve it.
+There’s another critical aspect of the owner’s trap: we work so hard we grow to resent our business.
+When this happens, we may start treating our business like an ATM instead of an asset.
+We take money out to fund our lifestyle, thinking we deserve it.
 Or we try to escape the business by “buffering” with food, alcohol, Netflix, etc.

 So how do you get out of the owner’s trap?
-Begin by treating your business like an investment and turning it into an asset.
-Investing in your business is the best investment you can make because unlike the stock market or real estate, you have control over its value.
+Begin by treating your business as an investment and turning it into an asset.
+Investing in your business is the best investment you can make because you control its value, unlike the stock market or real estate.

 When your business is an asset, you’ll never feel trapped by it again.
 You can scale it, sell it, pass it down or take on the chairman role and become an investor removed from the day-to-day.
-Owning an asset like that is a magnificent feeling, because you have options.
-You’re confident, secure and free.
+Owning an asset like that is a magnificent feeling because it gives you options.
+You’re confident, secure, and free.

-It doesn’t have to be hard, and it’s not about using willpower and grit.
-These are the 6 areas to focus on – think of this like the Cliff’s Notes for turning your business into an asset that you love – and other people want to buy:
+Escaping the trap doesn’t have to be hard, and it’s not about using willpower and grit.
+These are the areas to focus on:

 - Mindset: Decide to love your business and manage your mind